ba-13/scheduler-iitk/README.md

 # Academic-flexibility Scheduler IITK

-This is a project meant to help students choose their courses in a more easier fashion.
+This is a project meant to help IITK students choose their courses in an easier fashion.
 Find it at [scheduler-iitk.onrender.com](https://scheduler-iitk.onrender.com/)

-The major constraint on choosing courses are:

-- Courses must belong to the current semester
+Features of this application are:

-- Chosen courses must not clash according to the timetable
+- Chosen courses would not clash according to the timetable
-- Courses are distributed according to departments, which is another dropdown chosen before the course itself.
+- Adding new courses by choosing respective department then it's courses
+- Option to update schedule by anyone

 ![preview](./assets/preview.png)

 ## Known Issues

 - Currently I am ignoring that practical courses occupy multiple days a week even though may actually take up only one.
 Therefore any course that clashes with any of the practical slots will still be considered a clash.
-- During re-rendering upon page-reload, a random card gets added during the second phase of strict mode.
-This actually is not present in the server and therefore not taken into account as a legit course.
-Please clear all courses before starting to scheduler until the bug gets fixed.
 - The codebase is not memory optimized, which leads to delays for every usage due to free hosting service used.

 ## Solved Issues